-Start with a pair of fleece tights and a cozy flannel shirt (you could even put a tee underneath), then layer on your favorite jeans and cardigan.
-Go for a trendy oversized wool coat and a pair of practical winter boots to keep out the cold.
+Start with a pair of fleece tights and a cozy thermal long-sleeve (you could even put another thermal tee or tank underneath), then layer on some fleece lined leather leggings and a wool shacket.
+Go for a classic wool coat and a pair of practical winter boots to keep out the cold.

 Are you experiencing colder-than-average temps right now?
 Which outfit is your favorite?
 Do you have any tips for dressing warmly?
 Let us know in the comments!

 For more cute outfits for cold weather ideas like this, you might want to check out our related posts below –

 - What to Wear in Winter: 30 Cute Outfits for Cold Weather in 2022

 - What Do I Wear There?
 Outfits for Cold, Rainy Days

 - 3 Winter Party Outfits for When It’s Cold AF (Winter Outfit Styling Ideas)

 - How to Stay Colorful in the Winter: 5 Outfits That Incorporate Cheerful Yellow

 - What Do I Wear There?
 Winter Weather Fun

 Editor’s note: This post was originally published in 2014; it was completely updated and revamped in 2021 with new outfit sets and information.